• Skip to primary navigation

 In Europe, scones aren’t very sweet (sometimes some raisins get thrown in) and are often served with jam or clotted cream.
 What is clotted cream, you may ask?
 It is a cream that has the same consistency as cream cheese and most beloved due to its creamy nature rather than its flavor.
 Making your own clotted cream can take a bit of time, but it may be worth it as I don’t know how easily it is found in the states.

-Where do Scones Originate From?
+Where do Scones Originate?

 If you are curious who invented scones, they say there is not one particular person who invented them but that they originated in Scotland, England, or Ireland.
-There is a debate as to where they originally started, but he earliest written mention of them is in a poem written by a Scottish poet.
+There is a debate as to where they originally started, but the earliest written mention of them is in a poem written by a Scottish poet.

 Can You Use Frozen Rhubarb?